Precision diagnostics

 We can do that for you.

-By the 20th-22nd week of pregnancy, the baby is so large and the organs are so well developed that their structure and function can be assessed by this ultrasound examination.
-Facial features and facial expressions can often be visualised.
-Most malformations can be ruled out or recognised at this stage - this also applies to most heart defects.
-The sex of the child can also normally be recognised at this stage.
+The child is of such a size between the 22nd and 24th week of pregnancy and the organs are so well-developed that their structure and function can be assessed by this detailed diagnostic ultrasound examination.
+Facial features and expressions can often be visualised.
+Most malformations can be excluded or detected at this stage – this also applies to most heart defects.
+The sex of the child can also normally be determined now.

 There are other signs of chromosomal disorders that this examination can provide information about.
 If these are not present, the risk of the unborn child being ill is reduced.
 Attention is also focussed on the amount of amniotic fluid, the correct position of the placenta and the overall development of the child.